svoisen/bluenumi/README.md

 * Retro glowing numitron display featuring Soviet-era IV-9 numitron tubes
 * A DS1307 real time clock with backup battery for accurate timekeeping and alarm memory preservation during loss of power
-* Blue LED underlighting for each digit, with customizable fading light patterns
+* Blue LED underlighting for each digit, with pre-programmed fade patterns
+* Laser cut acrylic case
 * Programmable alarm
 * 12- or 24-hour operating mode with AM/PM indicator light
 * Easy display blanking for nighttime use and tube life preservation